edxu96/RexNet/docs/PhD/README.md

 ### 4-4.
 The Second Stage: Continuous Forward Dynamic Pricing & Procurement

 A new business as retailers in incumbent power systems can be field-tested in the second stage.
 As discussed in section 3, RexNet can be established in a hierarchical structure, so retailers can be introduced to as another layer between prosumers and the market, which is illustrated by the following figure.
-Prosumers still need to reserve before the delivery.
+Prosumers still need to reserve via the retailer instead Rex.
 In this setting, retailers face a __continuous forward dynamic pricing & procurement (CFDPP)__ problem.
 That way, the pressure to establish the whole market is relieved.

 ![](../../images/4-11.png)